Senior Friends & Virtual Friends

 Friends make a difference in the lives of seniors

-Senior Friends match volunteers with lonely and socially-isolated elders in communities throughout Pierce County.
-Volunteers are matched with a senior based on their interests.
-Both friends and seniors report that their lives are enriched by the friendship.
+The Senior Friends and Virtual Friends programs match volunteers with lonely and socially-isolated elders in communities throughout Pierce County.
+Volunteers are matched with a senior based on their interests, location and time availability.
+Both Senior Friend volunteers and the seniors they serve report that their lives are enriched by the friendship.

-As a friend, you’ll provide an elder with social engagement, companionship and connection to community on a regular basis.
-You can read or play games with your senior friend, take walks together or share hobbies.
-It’s up to you and your friend.
+As a Friend, you’ll provide an elder with social engagement, companionship and connection to community on a regular basis.
+You can read or play games with your Senior Friend, take walks together or share hobbies.
+It is up to you and your Friend.

-Social interaction can reduce the effects of dementia, depression and isolation, in turn delaying the need for nursing home care.
+It is well documented that positive social interaction reduces the effects of dementia, depression and isolation, in turn delaying the need for nursing home care.

 Find your new friend today!

-Seniors – Elders desiring a friend must be at least 65 or at least 60 with a disability.
-They must self-identify as lonely or socially isolated.
+Seniors – Elders desiring a friend must be at least 65, with some exceptions and must self-identify as lonely or socially isolated.
 Most seniors are referred to us by partnering social service agencies but if you or someone you know could benefit from a friend, contact us.

 Need more information?